cibere/flow.py/docs/intro.rst

 You can use the :class:`~flogin.jsonrpc.results.Result` object constructor to pass most options.

 ..
 NOTE::
     For handling what happens when the result gets clicked or customizing the context menu, subclass the object and override the methods.
 See :class:`~flogin.jsonrpc.results.Result` for more info.
+Alternatively, you can use :func:`~flogin.jsonrpc.results.Result.create_with_partial` to create a result with a callback, without subclassing.

 .. code:: py